Cloud WMS vs on-premise WMS: an objective comparison

 Upgrading software

-On-premise solutions may or may not get consistent updates from your vendor.
-Receiving updates usually requires a contract that covers them for a certain period of time, while you might have to pay for updates at a specified time in the future.
-Other updates or upgrades you want are an internal responsibility, whether your team creates them or you work with a third party to develop them.
+On-premise solutions may or may not receive consistent updates from the vendor.
+Getting updates often depends on a contract that covers them for a set period, while later upgrades may require extra payment.
+Any other updates you need remain your responsibility, whether your team builds them or you work with a third party.

 Upgrading hardware

-A common goal of a cloud system — WMS and otherwise — is to work on as many devices as possible.
-This means you won’t likely need to buy a lot of new hardware if your equipment meets initial requirements.
-You will likely need to stay relatively up-to-date on operating systems because cloud vendors will need to continue to progress in their support in order to attract new customers.
+A common goal of a cloud system (WMS and otherwise) is to work on as many devices as possible.
+That means you probably won’t need to buy much new hardware if your equipment already meets the requirements.
+You will likely need to keep your operating systems reasonably up to date, because cloud vendors need to keep improving support to stay competitive.

-On-premise WMS will require hardware updates when you look to expand its capabilities.
-Because this solution is dependent on your hardware, you will likely make more purchase decisions to use and expand your WMS.
-However, business needs and growth are the core factors pushing you to upgrade hardware, not vendor support.
+On-premise WMS will require hardware upgrades when you want to expand its capabilities.
+Because this solution depends on your hardware, you will likely make more purchase decisions to extend your WMS.
+However, business needs and growth should drive those upgrades, not vendor support alone.

 Price

-We’re not only saving the best for last, we’re saving the most subjective for last.
-Fees change constantly and it is hard to find a good price range for either.
+We’re not only saving the best for last, we’re also saving the one that changes most often.
+Fees change constantly, and it’s hard to find a reliable price range for either option.
 So, here are a few standard considerations:

 • On-premise WMS tends to have a higher upfront cost because you’re buying it as an asset.

-• Cloud WMS will be cheaper initially, but will likely become more expensive over the long term — this comparison requires sticking with the same service for years.
+• Cloud WMS will be cheaper initially, but will likely become more expensive in the long term — this comparison requires sticking with the same service for years.

 • You pay maintenance and support costs for both.
-SaaS WMS usually builds this into monthly charges, while on-premise WMS will have an additional support license cost of up to 25% of your annual price.
+SaaS WMS usually includes these in monthly charges, while on-premise WMS often adds a support licence cost of up to 25% of your annual price.

-The best advice is to do your due diligence and look at what your specific needs are, plus where you think your company will grow to next.
-If you’re considering growth in new markets and regions, then pick a cloud or on-premise WMS that already supports that locality.
-If your growth pattern focuses more on new product introduction in existing markets, look for vendors who make it easy to expand SKUs and integrate more warehouse locations.
+The best advice is to do your due diligence and look at your specific needs, plus where you expect your company to grow next.
+If you plan to expand into new markets and regions, choose a cloud or on-premise WMS that already supports those locations.
+If your growth focuses on adding new products in existing markets, look for vendors that make it easy to expand SKUs and integrate more warehouse locations.

 author image